Itera/kotlin-v19/koans/README.md

 Here https://www.jetbrains.com/help/idea/gradle.html#gradle_tasks you can read how to run Gradle task from the Gradle toolbar in IntelliJ IDEA.

-Note that this project isn't intended to be used in Android Studio.
-If you want to solve koans in Android Studio, check the course in Android Studio with EduTools plugin installed https://github.com/kotlin/kotlin-koans#other-ways-to-solve-koans.

 ### Working with the commandline